pm-cui/voltageFaultInjection/README.md

 ## Current Issues
 - Looking at the schematics, JP6 connects the 3v3 output to the MCU.
 Therefore, I directly connected the 3v3 to the Pin leading to the MCU
+- When STM is not connected to the laptop:
-- However, Pin 32 on the MCU is not receiving power even though Pins 64, 48, 19 are all receiving power correctly.
-As a result, I am not able to transmit data via UART but I am able to transmit data via USB
+  - Pin 32 on the MCU is not receiving power even though Pins 64, 48, 19 are all receiving power correctly.
+  - Tx/Rx of data does not work from STM to Pico
+- When STM is connected to the laptop:
+  - Able to transmit data properly
+- When running the program, the 3v3 output from the Pico becomes very noisy.
+- When inducing the voltage drop, there has an initial sharp decrease followed by a much slower curve to 0v.
+  - Likely due to the presence of capacitors.
+Consider desoldering them from the STM board?
+  - Right now, the voltage drop is taking microseconds, which is too long)

 ## To Do:
 ### Raspberry Pi Pico
 - Glitch timing from user input is not yet accurate as of now.
 Will work on it after getting a glitch correctly.
 For now, I have to manually change the timing of the glitch.
 - Probably will have to run some calculations on how many cycles the GPIO Pins should be asserted for
+- Nested for loop is available.
+4 Registers can be used: OSR, ISR, x, y

 ### STM32 Nucleo-F103RB
-- Study the schematics and figure out the connections to the MOSFET for dropping the voltage.
 - Figure out the locations of the capacitors and consider removing them
+- Desolder or look into ways to bypass the capacitors on the STM to induce a much faster voltage drop.

 ## Future Goals
 - Dump the STM32's memory to terminal using VFI.